tocco/tocco-docs/glossary.rst

     continuous delivery
     CD
-        Continuous delivery is used to deploy our Nice2 installations.
+        Continuous delivery is used to deploy our Nice installations.

-        Our CD is powerd by TeamCity and can be found at https://tc.tocco.ch.
+        Our CD is powered by TeamCity and can be found at https://tc.tocco.ch.

     container
         A :term:`docker image` running in a :term:`pod`.